a-mufasa/SE-Team4-Project/README.md

 ------------------------------------------------------------------------
 Running the application:

-1) Currently, you must install the packages specified and then download the zip file
+1) Currently, you must install the packages specified and then download the GitHub zip file
 2) Next, you can run the main.py from wherever it was saved